 The next step is to communicate these policies to your employees.
 This could be done using various or all methods; like sending memos, putting the policies up on the notice boards, calling departmental meetings and ensuring that the change in safety culture is effectively communicated to the employees.

 Provide your employees with proper behavioral based safety programs regarding the newly implied safety procedures to have them trained professionally.
-This could be done both ways: in-house trainings specially designed by the Human Resource department, or by outsourcing a training company with expertise in occupational health and safety.
+This could be done both ways: in-house trainings specially designed by the Human Resource department, or by outsourcing a training company with expertise in occupational health and safety, like one of our OSHA General Industry trainings.

 It is important to understand that the more training is provided, the more your employees are ready to handle any unfortunate event.
 Hence, there should be focus on multiple trainings, and also semi-annual training sessions should be scheduled in order to allow the employees to stay fresh when it comes to following safety guidelines.